rphuang/riot/picarServer/readme.md

 * Seding commands to Raspberry Pi, for example, reboot and shutdown
 * Simple Dev-ish Android client app that controls the PiCar with live video stream
 * Send command to speech to Android phone that runs the client app
+* Smart motor and drive control - control the speed during start and use ultrasonic to avoid obstacles when heading straight

 ## Installation
 1. download/clone the respository.
 These steps assume that the code is under /home/pi/riot.